 WHAT’S THE ISSUE?

-Hagens Berman is investigating a number of private universities and College Board, an entity involved in college prep testing and financial aid, for colluding to artificially lower the college financial aid for students with noncustodial parents (NCPs).
-The firm’s investigation found evidence that College Board implements and enforces unfair guidelines for students of noncustodial parents (any parent whose child does not live with them the majority of the time).
+Hagens Berman has filed a class-action lawsuit against 40 of the nation’s top private universities and College Board, an entity involved in college prep testing and financial aid, accusing them of colluding to artificially lower the college financial aid for students with noncustodial parents (NCPs).
+The law firm’s investigation found evidence that College Board implements and enforces unfair guidelines for students of noncustodial parents (any parent whose child does not live with them the majority of the time).
 This alleged anticompetitive conduct has decreased students’ chances of qualifying for additional need-based financial aid from colleges and universities.
 Affected families and college students may be entitled to recoup losses.

 WHO IS AFFECTED?

-The firm is investigating the rights of college students with noncustodial parents, as well as single parents who received nonfederal financial aid through College Board.
+The firm has filed a class-action lawsuit seeking to uphold the rights of college students with noncustodial parents, as well as single parents who received nonfederal financial aid through College Board.
 If you or your child did so since 2006 at the following colleges and universities, you may be affected.
 Fill out the form to find out your rights »

 California: